HewlettPackard/oneview-redfish-toolkit/README.md

   * **redfish_port**: the TCP port where redfish service will listen to

   * **authentication_mode**: can be `conf` or `session`.
     * **`conf`**: credentials from the conf file will be used for the requests.
 The toolkit will handle authentication with OneView internally.
-This configuration is recommended for demo purposes only.
+This configuration is the only mode that supports [Event Service](#event-service-notes) and it's recommended for demo purposes only.
     * **`session`**: the Redfish client must create a session and use the generated `x-auth-token` for the requests.
 For more details please check Session Management section.

 * `oneview` section